bikashkumars/aws-architect/networking/readme.md

 1 Subnet can have only 1 NACL attached.
 Bydefault Custom NACL blocks inbound and outbound traffic.

+The CIDR block of a subnet can be the same as the CIDR block for the VPC (for a single subnet in the VPC), or a subset of the CIDR block for the VPC (to create multiple subnets in the VPC).
+The allowed block size is between a /28 netmask and /16 netmask.
+If you create more than one subnet in a VPC, the CIDR blocks of the subnets cannot overlap.

+For example, if you create a VPC with CIDR block 10.0.0.0/24, it supports 256 IP addresses.
+You can break this CIDR block into two subnets, each supporting 128 IP addresses.
+One subnet uses CIDR block 10.0.0.0/25 (for addresses 10.0.0.0 - 10.0.0.127) and the other uses CIDR block 10.0.0.128/25 (for addresses 10.0.0.128 - 10.0.0.255).

+There are tools available on the internet to help you calculate and create IPv4 subnet CIDR blocks.
+You can find tools that suit your needs by searching for terms such as 'subnet calculator' or 'CIDR calculator'.
+Your network engineering group can also help you determine the CIDR blocks to specify for your subnets.

+The first four IP addresses and the last IP address in each subnet CIDR block are not available for your use, and they cannot be assigned to a resource, such as an EC2 instance.
+For example, in a subnet with CIDR block 10.0.0.0/24, the following five IP addresses are reserved:

+1. 10.0.0.0: Network address.

+2. 10.0.0.1: Reserved by AWS for the VPC router.

+3. 10.0.0.2: Reserved by AWS.
+The IP address of the DNS server is the base of the VPC network range plus two.
+For VPCs with multiple CIDR blocks, the IP address of the DNS server is located in the primary CIDR.
+We also reserve the base of each subnet range plus two for all CIDR blocks in the VPC.
+For more information, see Amazon DNS server.

+4. 10.0.0.3: Reserved by AWS for future use.

+5. 10.0.0.255: Network broadcast address.
+We do not support broadcast in a VPC, therefore we reserve this address.

 # Internet Gateway and Nat Gateway